andrewgarfield/siriproxy-vera/README.md

     **Setting alarm system into home mode.**
     You: "I am staying in" or "We are staying in"
     Siri: "Okay, I will arm the house for you."

+    **Setting alarm system into night mode.**
+    You: "I am going to sleep" or "We are going to sleep"
+    Siri: "Okay, I will prepare the house for you.
+Goodnight and sweet dreams!"

     **To reload the configuration changes from Vera (such as if you change the name of a scene or device.**
     You: "Reload device information"